build-on-aws/content/posts/llm-compiler-optimization-gpt2/index.md

 ---
-title: "Using Amazon SageMaker to Optimize Compilation and Training for Open Source GPT-2 Model"
+title: "How to Speed Up Open Source LLMs Training and Cut Down Billing Time with Amazon SageMaker"
-description: "This post is about to illustrate a hands-on demonstration to optimize the compilation and training of the GPT-2 model on the Stanford Sentiment Treebank v2 (SST2) dataset using the features of the Amazon SageMaker Training Compiler."
+description: "This post is about to illustrate a hands-on demonstration to optimize the compilation and training of the open source GPT-2 model on the Stanford Sentiment Treebank v2 (SST2) dataset using the features of the Amazon SageMaker Training Compiler."
 tags:
   - llm
   - gen-ai